Prime Minister of Japan: Travel

-The Prime Minister of Japan travels in a Toyota Century, which replaced the Lexus LS 600h L in 2019.
+The prime minister of Japan travels in a Toyota Century.
+The Lexus LS 600h L, which served as the prime minister's official car from 2008 to 2019, became a spare/alternative vehicle used by the Prime Minister.

 For overseas air travel, the Japanese government maintains two Boeing 777, which replaced the Boeing 747-400 also in 2019.
-The aircraft is also used by the emperor, the members of the Imperial family, and other high-ranking officials.
+The aircraft is also used by the emperor, the members of the imperial family, and other high-ranking officials.

 They have the radio callsigns Japanese Air Force One and Japanese Air Force Two when operating on official business, and Cygnus One and Cygnus Two when operating outside of official business (e.g., on training flights).
 The aircraft always fly together on government missions, with one serving as the primary transport and the other serving as a backup with maintenance personnel on board.
 The aircraft are officially referred to as Japanese government exclusive aircraft (日本国政府専用機, Nippon-koku seifu sen'yōki).